-FailSafe supports the automatic failover of XFS filesystems on shared disks.
-Shared disks must be in Fibre Channel Vault or RAID storage systems that are shared between the nodes in the FailSafe cluster.
+FailSafe supports the failover of XFS filesystems on shared disks.
+Shared disks must be either Fibre Channel or SCSI JBOD or in RAID storage systems that are shared between nodes in the FailSafe cluster.
+Fibre Channel and SCSI JBOD storage systems must use XLV mirroring.